qmk/qmk_api/docs/development_overview.md

 ![Architecture Diagram](architecture.svg)

 API Clients interact exclusively with the API service.
 This is where they submit jobs, check status, and download results.
-The API service inserts compile jobs into [Redis Queue](http://python-rq.org) and checks both RQ and Minio for the results of those jobs.
+The API service inserts compile jobs into [Redis Queue](https://python-rq.org) and checks both RQ and MinIO for the results of those jobs.

-Workers fetch new compile jobs from RQ, compile them, and then upload the source and the binary to our S3 compatible storage engine, [Minio](http://minio.io).
+Workers fetch new compile jobs from RQ, compile them, and then upload the source and the binary to our S3 compatible storage engine, [MinIO](https://min.io).

 # Workers